Giving Children Something to Smile About

 The Oral and Maxillofacial Surgery and Pediatric Dentistry programs at NewYork-Presbyterian Hospital provide care for children with genetic, developmental, and acquired disorders of the face, mouth, and jaw.
 Infants, children, and teenagers with craniofacial conditions benefit from our specialists' expertise in surgical treatments and reconstructive techniques.
 Your child's team takes a multidisciplinary approach to rehabilitation to promote form and function.

-Comprehensive Craniofacial Centers: Both NewYork-Presbyterian/ Phyllis and David Komansky Center for Children's Health and NewYork-Presbyterian/Morgan Stanley Children Hospital feature dedicated craniofacial surgery centers for children of all ages.
+- Comprehensive Craniofacial Centers: Both NewYork-Presbyterian Komansky Children's Hospital and NewYork-Presbyterian Morgan Stanley Children Hospital feature dedicated craniofacial surgery centers for children of all ages.
 We care for children with all types of craniofacial disorders, including birth defects as well as those due to injury or illness.
 Examples include cleft lip, cleft palate, craniosynostosis, craniofacial syndromes, Pierre Robin sequence, Treacher Collins syndrome, facial trauma, jaw disorders, hemangiomas and other vascular malformations, velopharyngeal insufficiency, positional plagiocephaly ("flat head syndrome"), and hemifacial microsomia.